AyushSingh2000/5paisa_gallery_flutter/README.md

 6) Full screen zoom and pan feature for each image.
 7) Carousel showing different authors in API.
 8) A toggle button to switch between Grid and List View.
-9) A download button to download an image.(can be further improved).
+9) A download button to download an image.(can be further improved.)

 10)Splash screen with animation.

 ## links